-In our Counseling Service, we offer primarily short-term individual, couples, and group therapy.
+In our Student Counseling Center, we offer primarily short-term individual, couples, and group therapy.
 Our counseling staff consists of licensed mental health clinicians and doctoral practicum clinicians who are supervised by our licensed staff.
-We also offer some limited psychiatry services, which are generally reserved for students who are also being seen in the Counseling Service.
+We also offer some limited psychiatry services, which are generally reserved for students who are also being seen at the Student Counseling Center.
 We take confidentiality seriously; we follow APA (American Psychological Association) ethical guidelines on confidentiality.
 Please be aware that due to confidentiality guidelines, we generally cannot divulge information about a student’s counseling contacts to any third party unless the student signs a release of information (ROI).
-Without this ROI, we cannot even confirm whether or not the student has had an appointment at the Counseling Service.
+Without this ROI, we cannot even confirm whether or not the student has had an appointment at the Student Counseling Center.

 What should I do if I am concerned about my family member?

 Owing to these confidentiality restrictions, if you’re concerned about the behavior or emotional status of your son, daughter, or family member, we encourage you to talk with your student directly.
-Ask if they could benefit from coming to an assessment session in the Counseling Service.
-Our Counseling Service staff generally rely on students to make the first contact with us, rather than reaching out to them.
+Ask if they could benefit from coming to an assessment session at the Student Counseling Center.
+Our Student Counseling Center staff generally rely on students to make the first contact with us, rather than reaching out to them.
 Why?
 If we contact a student at the request of family, there is a risk that the student will perceive our outreach as intrusive and unwelcome.
-We have found that the more effective strategy is for someone who knows the student to refer him/her to the Counseling Service.
+We have found that the more effective strategy is for someone who knows the student to refer him/her/them to the Student Counseling Center.

 What if the situation is an emergency?

-If you think the safety of your family member (or someone else at the college) is at risk due to a mental health issue, contact someone at the College immediately.
+If you think the safety of your family member (or someone else at the college) is at risk due to a mental health issue, contact someone at Lewis & Clark immediately.
 If it’s an imminent crisis, contact Campus Safety at 503-768-7777.

-If there is serious concern but not necessarily imminent risk, call the Counseling Service at 503-768-7160 during daytime working hours: 8:30 a.m. - noon, 1 - 4:30 p.m. on days when undergraduate classes are in session.
-(Note that summer hours are limited.)
+If there is serious concern but not necessarily imminent risk, call the Student Counseling Center at 503-768-7160 during daytime working hours: 8:30 a.m. - noon, 1 p.m. - 4:30 p.m. on days when undergraduate classes are in session.
+(Note that summer hours are more limited.)
 If it’s after hours and your situation cannot wait until business hours, contact Campus Safety at 503-768-7777.
 You can also call 503-265-7804 to speak with a mental health consultant who supports our 24/7/365 crisis counseling line.

 If your family member lives in a residence hall, you may also contact Campus Living staff.
 Their business office number during work hours is 503-768-7123.